michioxd/openwrt-wf810df/README.md

 ### Known issues

-- YT9215S just return `0xffffffff` for somehow (is that MDIO `90000` issue or what).
+- YT9215S recognized using bit-banged MDIO, but no link detected on any port.
-- LED still not working
+- LED still not working.

 ## External resources